fbpx

 Fiona’s most recent novel, ‘The Doctor’s Wife’, was published internationally in 2023.
 She was named an Amazon UK Rising Star in 2014, and her novel ‘Shifting Colours’ was also listed in Sainsbury’s Best Debut Novel Collection.
 Fiona is one of Hub Director John Cranna’s first graduates.

 She worked as a family doctor for a number of years, before pursuing a long-held dream to write.
 Her first novel, ‘Shifting Colours’, is set against the violent backdrop of apartheid South Africa and the calm of late-twentieth-century Britain.
-It traces the lives of Miriam and Celia – a mother and daughter separated by land, sea, and heart-rending circumstance.
+It traces the lives of Miriam and Celia – a mother and daughter separated by land, sea, and heart-rending circumstance.‘Shifting Colours’ was released in the USA in October 2015 under the title, ‘Another Woman’s Daughter’.
+Fiona also writes short stories.
+A number have been broadcast on radio, and her writing has had success in local and international writing competitions.

 Her second novel ‘The Last Time We Spoke’ is a dark tale that navigates the underbelly of urban New Zealand.
 It is also a very human story of hope and possibility.
 The manuscript won the 2014 KOBO/NZ AUTHOR PUBLISHING PRIZE, was shortlisted for the 2016 NZ HERITAGE BOOKS AND WRITING AWARD, and won the 2017 NGAIO MARSH AWARD for Best NZ crime fiction.